accountinglib/accountinglib/README.md

 # The Accounting Library

 The Accounting Library (accountinglib) is an open source library for accounting in Java.
+The goal is to provide an open, standards-based accounting toolkit that makes financial data verifiable, transparent, and trustworthy across systems.
+Intended for use in accounting systems to ensure that accounting is performed in a standard, universal way according to accounting best practices and accounting standards.

 ## Features
 * Double entry accounting system core.